Cersei Lannister: A Storm of Swords

 After formally assuming his position as Hand of the King, Tywin makes it clear to Cersei that she is no longer welcome at the small council meetings, de facto stripping her of political authority.
-Furthermore, Tywin intends to wed Cersei to Willas Tyrell in order to form an alliance with House Tyrell.
+Furthermore, Tywin intends to wed Cersei to Loras Tyrell in order to form an alliance with House Tyrell.
 This state of affairs is shaken when Joffrey is poisoned at his wedding feast.
 Maddened with grief at the loss of her eldest child, Cersei lashes out against Tyrion, accusing him of poisoning the king out of revenge.

 Cersei manipulates Tyrion's trial to ensure a guilty verdict, by bribing and intimidating witnesses.
 When Tyrion demands a trial by combat, Cersei selects the imposing Gregor Clegane, "The Mountain," as the Crown's champion.
 The Mountain prevails, killing Tyrion's champion Oberyn Martell.
 Tywin then pronounces Tyrion guilty and sentences him to death, but Tyrion escapes prison and kills Tywin.
 Cersei is once again in complete control of the capital.

 A Feast for Crows

-With the deaths of her father and elder son, Cersei's youngest child, the 8-year-old Tommen Baratheon, is crowned king, and Cersei rules the Seven Kingdoms as Queen Regent.
+With the deaths of her father and eldest son, Cersei's youngest child, the 8-year-old Tommen Baratheon, is crowned king, and Cersei rules the Seven Kingdoms as Queen Regent.
 Cersei's rule descends into a series of political and economic blunders due to her short temper, egotism, and paranoia, greatly damaging her relationship with Jaime and alienating allies such as Pycelle and Kevan Lannister.
 She defaults on debts to the Iron Bank of Braavos and to the Faith, allowing the latter to rebuild its military orders in exchange for cancellation of the debt, and fills government posts with ineffective and untrustworthy cronies and sycophants.
 At the same time, the Tyrells begin to build power in the capital, much to Cersei's consternation.

 Cersei is haunted by the prophecy of the valonqar, whom she considers Tyrion, so she promises a lordship to whoever brings her Tyrion's head.
 This, however, only leads to many wrongful executions throughout the realm.
 In an attempt to undermine the Tyrells, and release her son from his marriage to Margaery Tyrell, Cersei attempts to frame Margaery for adultery and treason.
 However, this plot backfires as the investigation into Margaery reveals evidence of Cersei's own adultery and her complicity in Robert's death, resulting in her arrest by the Faith.
 Cersei sends a letter to Jaime, asking him for help, but he ignores her request and burns her letter.